Vertrieb

 11. Use the power of video

 Traveling back to the modern world—you can’t forget video as a thriving platform for prospecting.
-Youtube, Instagram Live, Snapchat, Facebook Stories, and TikTok are all platforms that pull in hundreds of millions of active users.
+YouTube, Instagram Live, Snapchat, Facebook Stories, and TikTok are all platforms that pull in hundreds of millions of active users.
 Not only do people show up to watch videos on those platforms, but they keep coming back.

 Video is a fantastic medium for building connections and getting noticed.
 And if you don’t think you or anyone else on your sales team has the star power to stand out, there’s always influencer marketing.